poetry

 like how to love the earth more than ourselves,

-Every tree is a buddha who embodies reciprocity;
+Every tree is a buddha who teaches reciprocity;

-every day is a chance to die and be born again,
+every day is a chance to be born again,

-until we too know that death is nothing less
+until we know that death is nothing less

 than limits becoming liquid,